LuckyLin/fluency03.github.io/_posts/2016-07-09-scala-study-note-2.md

 ---

-In the next post - [Scala Study Note 3: First Scala Programs \| Scala 学习笔记 (三): 第一个 Scala 程序](https://fluency03.github.io/scala-study-note-3/), you will write the first Scala program.
+In the next post - [Scala Study Note 3: Scala Scripts \| Scala 学习笔记 (三): Scala 脚本](https://fluency03.github.io/scala-study-note-3/), you will write the Scala program as scripting.

 <div class="breaker"></div>